 While we are heart-broken by the fire’s impact on our camp, we are excited for the opportunity to re-envision our lake camp program.
-We are also emboldened with the knowledge that our original camp in the Santa Cruz Mountains can continue to serve our camp families as it has been doing for 75 years.
-We will leave these pictures on the page so we know what was and can be again at our beautiful lakeside camp.
+We are also emboldened with the knowledge that our original camp in the Santa Cruz Mountains can continue to serve our camp families as it has been doing since 1946.

 Kennolyn Camps, Huntington Lake takes place on a site that is operated under a Special Use Permit from the USDA Forest Service on the Sierra National Forest, California.
 The camp operates on a non-discriminatory, equal opportunity basis.